sensslen/node-gamepad/readme.md

 # node-gamepad

 > node-gamepad is a package for node that allows you to effortlessly interface your node applications with a variety of gamepad controllers.
+> Please note that XBOX 360 Controllers (and all of their derivatives) are known to behave bad.
+Thus this library does not support these kinds of Controllers.

 ## Installation